emretto/benchmark-hadoop-on-paas/benchmark-outputs/workspace/gnuplot-5.2scripts/report-helper.md

 ../uc2/ali/gigantic/HiBench/root/HiBench/report/hibench.report

-# Given that HiBench report files are stored as above
-# the following script accesses them and saves them in one file
-# The namin convention for processed report files is like below:
+Given that HiBench report files are stored as above the following script accesses them and saves them in one file.
+The naming convention for processed report files is like below:

 <use_case>-<data_scale>-<benchmark>.report
 example: